evangelosas/platform-go-challenge/README.md

 - Run tests: `go test ./...`
 - Run benchmarks: `go test -bench=. -benchmem`

+## API Docs (OpenAPI)

+- OpenAPI (YAML): `docs/openapi.yaml`
+- OpenAPI (JSON): `docs/openapi.json`
+- You can view them with Swagger UI by pointing it to the JSON URL/file.
+For local dev, run the server and open Swagger UI with the file:// path or host the JSON via any static file server.

 ## Submission

 Just create a fork from the current repo and send it to us!